UcarLab/AMULET/README.md

 1. Path to the bam file (e.g., possorted.bam from CellRanger)
 2. Path to a barcode to cell_id map in CSV format (e.g., singlecell.csv from CellRanger)
 3. Path to the list of chromosomes to use for the analysis (e.g., human_chromosomes_noxy.txt)
-4. Path to known repetitive elements. (e.g., blacklist_repeats_segdups_rmsk_hg19.bed depending on genome)
+4. Path to known repetitive elements. (e.g., restrictionlist_repeats_segdups_rmsk_hg19.bed depending on genome)
 5. Path to an existing output directory to write output files.
 6. Path of this script's directory.

-Example:
+Fragment file example:

+`AMULET.sh /path/to/fragments.tsv.gz /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

+BAM file example:

-`ATACDoubletDetector.sh /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_chromosomes_noxy.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`
+`AMULET.sh /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

 Note: If you know the input bam file is coordinate sorted and you get an error message saying it's not, please use the `--forcesorted` option.
 There is a problem with the SAMReader library not recognizing this flag correctly in the header.

 Example:

-`ATACDoubletDetector.sh --forcesorted /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_chromosomes_noxy.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`
+`AMULET.sh --forcesorted /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

 ### Advanced: Optional Arguments ###
-The above three arguments can be used for common CellRanger outputs.
+The above can be used for common CellRanger outputs.
 Use the following options to adjust for differences in CellRanger outputs or for different inputs in general:

+`--expectedoverlap` Expected number of reads overlapping.
+(Default: 2)

+`--maxinsertsize` The maximum insert size (in bp) between read pairs.
+(Default: 900)

+`--startbases` The amount of bases add to the start position.
+(BAM Default: 4, Frag Default: 0)

+`--endbases` The amount of bases to add to the end position.
+(BAM Default: -5, Frag Default: 0)

+BAM Input Only:

+`--bambc` The bam file attribute to use to extract the barcode from reads (Default: "CB")

 `--forcesorted` Forces the input bam file to be treated as sorted.

-`--bambc` The bam file attribute to use to extract the barcode from reads (Default: "CB")

 `--bcidx` The column index (counting from 0) of the CSV file barcode to cell id map for the barcode.
 (Default: 0)